 Train Yourself to Sleep in a Different Position

-Because the downsides of stomach sleeping can outweigh the upsides, you may want to train yourself to assume another sleeping position, like side or back.
+Because the downsides of stomach sleeping can outweigh the upsides, you may want to train yourself to sleep on your side or back.
 Here are a few ways to get there:

 - Use an orthopedic contoured pillow.
 They’re horrible for sleeping on your stomach, so they’ll guide you into another position.

 - Nap on the sofa for practice.
-The extra back support and reduced surface area forces you to stay on your side.
+The extra back support and reduced surface area force you to stay on your side.

 - Use a body pillow to help you transition from full stomach sleeping to partial stomach sleeping.
 You’ll get much of the same sensation of lying flat, with fewer nasty side effects.